 The sixth-largest city in Ohio, Dayton is the county seat of Montgomery County.
 It is home to 140,371 people and is part of one of the largest metro areas in the state.
 The city also serves as a hub for the state’s manufacturing infrastructure and is considered one of the best places for new graduates to find a job.

-Along with a large population come many opportunities to find and abuse drugs and alcohol, and the city is fighting a serious addiction problem.
-Dayton addiction treatment facilities provide people with the tools they need to end substance abuse and embrace a fulfilling life in sobriety.
+Along with a large population come many opportunities to find and use drugs and alcohol, and the city is fighting a serious addiction problem.
+Dayton addiction treatment facilities provide people with the tools they need to end substance use and embrace a fulfilling life in sobriety.

 Addiction Treatment In Dayton, OH